 What Air Fryer Did we cook Whole Chickens in?

 We tested this recipe with 4-5 pound chickens using several different air fryers and they all worked great.
 The only difference is that the size of the chicken and distance it’s from the heating element will make a tremendous difference on cooking time and how crispy or burnt the skin will be.
 Also, buy a thermometer to test the inside temperature of the chicken.
 This valuable thermometer tool is amazing.

-Whole Chicken in Power Air Fryer Oven XL or Other Oven Style Models
+Whole Chicken in Oven Style Models

 Oven style or Toaster Oven Style air fryers to cook great.
 They’re usually larger in size which will most likely accommodate up to 5 pound chickens.
 Lay the drip/oil pan at the very bottom, then the chicken on the tray above that.
 Try to keep the chicken the furthest away from the heating element to that it cooks through all the way without burning.